badHax/rentd/README.md

 # rentd
-An online platform that facilitaes the trade of goods and services (/Docs/design.pdf)
+An online platform that facilitates the trade of goods and services (/Docs/design.pdf)